 In theory, RFPs sound like a good idea.
 You know you need web design and development done, so you poll your team, narrow down what you’d like done, set a budget, and set out to find a talented agency that can deliver exactly what you need.
 Really, it should be the best of a capitalistic system, with agencies competing to do more for you for less if they want to snag your business.

-In truth, many agencies — ourselves included — are hesitant to accept RFPs.
-There are many reasons why they’re not great for us, but more importantly, we actually find they’re not ideal for our clients either.
+In truth, many agencies — ourselves included — are hesitant to respond to and create proposals for a website development RFP.
+They’re a great start to the process, but there are many reasons why they’re not great for us in terms of creating a proposal.
+More importantly, we actually find they’re not ideal for our clients either.
 In fact, RFPs most consistently produce work that isn’t quite what the client was looking for which winds up driving up costs — and frustration levels — for all involved parties in the long run.

 We can’t tell you how often it happens: we receive an RFP for a big website overhaul, but it turns out all the client really needs is a few key page changes and a way to add event registration.
 As designers, we’re asked to provide a quote and a detailed plan, when we know that the solution is just a new microsite with an Eventbrite registration embedded in it.
 So, what should we do?
 Provide information on services not actually needed?

 Your web designer is an expert in their field.
 As such, they see the problem you’re encountering all the time, and they likely have a wealth of potential solutions for you that you’re not aware of and therefore are absent from your RFP.
 What’s more, in getting to know you, your company, and your site, your designer may find a host of other issues that actually take precedence when you really drill down into the functionality that you’re looking for.
 We have the expertise to help you navigate all possible solutions and the time to do so is BEFORE any pricing happens.
 In short, your web designer is more like a web therapist — if you’ll let them be.